Fujifilm X-Pro2 vs Olympus PEN-F

-The Fujifilm X-Pro2 and the Olympus PEN-F are two enthusiast cameras that were officially introduced in January 2016.
-Both the X-Pro2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The Fujifilm X-Pro2 and the Olympus PEN-F are two enthusiast cameras that were announced in January 2016.
+Both the X-Pro2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds (PEN-F) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

-An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Olympus PEN-F is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-Pro2 and the Olympus PEN-F are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-Pro2 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (23 percent) than the Fujifilm X-Pro2.
 Moreover, the PEN-F is markedly lighter (14 percent) than the X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.